-Last updated on April 21, 2021
+Last updated on January 3, 2024

-Being the official birthstone for January, garnet is generally thought of as red but can be found in a wide variety of colours.
+Garnet, the official birthstone for January, is generally thought of as red but can be found in a wide variety of colours.
 This beautiful semi-precious gem is one of the most ancient stones known to man, with a history tracing back more than 5000 years and discovered amongst Ancient Egypt artefacts.

 Garnet Origin and Formation

 The name garnet comes from the Latin “granatus”, from “granum”, meaning grain or seed, possibly a reference to the vivid red seed covers of the pomegranate, which are similar in shape, size and colour to some garnet crystals.
 It refers to a large group of silicate minerals that share a similar crystal structure and physical properties but vary in chemical composition.